Employee Rights Attorney

 “Since this spitting incident is considered ‘unlawful touching,’ you also might have a valid claim that the worker was trying to inflict emotional distress on you.

 “Normally, employers are not responsible for the actions of a worker unless they knew or should have known of the worker’s tendency toward violence.
+If this affects you, we suggest you research workers compensation mediation and how it can help your case.

 “The employer might be liable in your situation, for example, if it had been alerted to other incidents of inappropriate behavior by the co worker.